-- A comprehensive review of all property leases was undertaken at the end of 2017/18 to determine whether they should be classified as an operating lease (which are off-Balance Sheet), or a finance lease (which is on-Balance Sheet).
-The result of this review was that the Council currently has no property leases which need to be classified as finance leases. - A review of the contract for waste collection has determined that the contractual arrangements do not meet the requirements of IFRIC 4. - It has been determined that an arrangement between the Council and the managing contractor of the Leisure Centre is classified as a service concession arrangement.
-Under the terms of the arrangement the Council makes regular payments over a 15 year period to cover the costs of major refurbishment works which have been undertaken by the contractor. - A judgement has been made as to which of the council's assets fall under the category of Heritage Assets, and the appropriate basis for valuation and disclosure.
-The outcome of this judgement is reflected in the Heritage Assets note. - A review of operational assets not revalued this year has been undertaken to determine whether or not there could have been a material movement in the asset values.
-Using guidance from the external valuer, it has been concluded that the assets are materially fairly stated. - As a wholly owned subsidiary of the council, Maidstone Property Holdings Limited falls within the group boundary on the grounds of control and significant influence in line with the Code.
+A comprehensive review of all property leases was undertaken at the end of 2017/18 to determine whether they should be classified as an operating lease (which are off-Balance Sheet), or a finance lease (which is on-Balance Sheet).
+The result of this review was that the Council currently has no property leases which need to be classified as finance leases.
+The acquisition of Maidstone House did meet the criteria for a finance lease, but due to the nature of the arrangement it is accounted for as an operational asset.

+- It has been determined that an arrangement between the Council and the managing contractor of the Leisure Centre is classified as a service concession arrangement.
+Under the terms of the arrangement the Council makes regular payments over a 15 year period to cover the costs of major refurbishment works which have been undertaken by the contractor. - A review of the contract for waste collection has determined that the contractual arrangements do not meet the requirements of IFRIC 4. - A judgement has been made as to which of the council's assets fall under the category of Heritage Assets, and the appropriate basis for valuation and disclosure.
+The outcome of this judgement is reflected in the Heritage Assets note. - A review of Temporary Accommodation Properties Valuations was identified as necessary due to potential change in values.
+The relevant accounting policy states assets which should be valued using marketbased evidence of fair value.
+In practice they have not been valued using direct market-based evidence at 31st March 2022, but using market-based evidence (from comparable sales in Maidstone relevant to these types of property) at 31st March 2023 and applying an indexation approach to estimate the values at the previous year-end of 31st March 2022.
+This will not lead to a material difference compared with using comparable sales information relevant to these properties at 31st March 2022.
+Going forward these assets will be valued more regularly to mitigate the potential risk of changing values. - As a wholly owned subsidiary of the council, Maidstone Property Holdings Limited falls within the group boundary on the grounds of control and significant influence in line with the Code.
 However, the Council's interests in aggregate are not sufficiently material to warrant producing consolidated financial statements when reviewing both quantitative and qualitative information.
 For this reason, group accounts are not deemed necessary within these statements. - The Council has determined that it does not need to prepare group accounts to include Cobtree Manor Estate Trust, on the grounds that the Council neither controls, jointly controls, nor has significant influence over the Trust.
 Councillors who sit on the Cobtree Manor Estate Charity Committee act on behalf of the Trust in their decision making, rather than in the interests of Maidstone Borough Council.
 The objectives of the Trust derive from a separate trust, the Cobtree Charity Trust, and cannot be influenced by the Council's objectives.
 The Council does not control the Trust in its capacity as an investor, it is not exposed to variable returns from its involvement with the Trust, and the Trust does not provide any services which the council would otherwise be obliged to provide.
-The council provides services to the Trust in terms of the day to day administration of its affairs and grounds maintenance of Cobtree Manor
+The council provides services to the Trust in terms of the day to day administration of its affairs and grounds maintenance of Cobtree Manor Park.
+The Council recharges the cost of providing these services to

-Park.
-The Council recharges the cost of providing these services to Cobtree Manor Park but does not seek to generate a surplus from the arrangement.
+Cobtree Manor Park but does not seek to generate a surplus from the arrangement.